ndy-s/patto/README.md

 mvn exec:java
 ```

+## Using Patto
-Once it starts, the main menu will appear.
+Once the application starts, the main menu will appear.
 From there, you can:
 * choose a design pattern
 * view example implementations
-* generate an exercise
+* generate a smelly-code exercise
 * select a difficulty level
-* implement the solution
+* refactor the code using the pattern
 * ask the agent for hints
-* submit your work for evaluation
+* submit your solution for evaluation

 Generated exercises are placed in:
 ```
 src/main/java/io/github/ndys/patto/workspace/
 ```
+This directory acts as a temporary sandbox where you work on each exercise.

 ## Project Structure
 ```
 patto/
 └── src/main/java/io/github/ndys/patto/
-    ├── workspace/       # Generated exercises (temporary workspace) │   └── README.md
+    ├── workspace/       # Generated exercises (refactoring workspace) │   └── README.md
     ├── patterns/        # Pattern menus, examples, and metadata └── ...              # Other project directories and files
 ```

-## Contributing
-Although this project began as a personal learning tool, contributions are welcome.

-If you have ideas for better exercise flows, new patterns to add, improved feedback, or alternative learning approaches, feel free to open an issue or submit a pull request.

 ## License
 MIT